 If the water level of your pool dropped while it was closed for winter, add more water to the pool.
-Next ensure that all your winter plugs have been removed.
-Then reinstall you’re the skimmer baskets and jet fittings.
+Next, ensure that all your winter plugs have been removed.
+Then reinstall your skimmer baskets and jet fittings.

 Step 4: Re-attach your deck equipment

 Oil up your bolts and re-attach your deck equipment such as diving boards, rails, and ladders.